Gofven/flowback-backend/README.md

 Considering strategic voting using score voting:
 \begin{itemize}
-  \item It has been shown that the strong Nash equilibrium is the Condorcet winner if voters vote strategically and have full information about what the other voters are going to vote for \cite{strongNashEquilibriumScoreVotingFullInformation}.
+  \item It has been shown that the strong Nash equilibrium is the Condorcet winner if voters vote strategically and have full information about what the other voters are going to vote for [12].
   \item It is possible to have a prediction market about the strategic voting that is stable to some degree.
   \item Allowing voters to score delegates if there is not a shared goal is not good, because such scoring could easily be strategic.
 \end{itemize}